TheWeepingWill/Epicodus/README.md

    ### User Instructions
-   All projects excepting "Ruby Project Creator" are run in a universal fashion.
+   All projects excepting "Ruby Project Creator" are run in universal fashion.

    1: Cd into the directory of the desired day

    2: Cd into the directory of the desired project

    3: Run the command `ruby lib/projectname.rb`

-   This will prompt a basic user interface that will offer a brief description of the project.
-Then demonstrate functionality.
+   This will prompt a basic user interface that will offer a brief description of the project then demonstrate functionality.

+   A comprehenive list of Days and their subdirectories are below

 ## Monday